cybersader/fuzzyListDedupeGUI/Readme.md

 ## Contributing

 Contributions to the project are welcome!
 If you encounter any bugs or would like to suggest improvements, feel free to open an issue or submit a pull request.

+## Potential Development

+### Javascript Implementation
+I could develop a quick little "io" website to do the same thing and host it feely on Netlify

+### Use Different Similarity Algorithm
+I think that Jaccard similarity might work better